 Big contracts may seem out of reach, but by linking up with other firms, you can gain the resources you need to pitch for lucrative business.
-Tom Whitney helps you collaborate with other firms to win business
+Tom Whitney finds out how to collaborate with other firms to win business

-Finding public sector contracts is more straightforward: the Government has pledged to open up opportunities to small businesses and public sector tender notices are listed on the website for the Official Journal of the European Union and various dedicated tender websites (see end).
+Finding public sector contracts is more straightforward: the Government has pledged to open up opportunities to small businesses, and public sector tender notices are listed on the website for the Official Journal of the European Union and various dedicated tender websites (see below).

 "Find a like-minded firm with similar thoughts on supplier relationships.
 You have to like and respect your partner, otherwise it could cause conflict."